S-Ghimire7/Simple_Form_Project/README.md

-This is for the computer project given to me in grade 12
+This is for the computer project.
+Grade 12